Database Usage (Based on Laravel Database Component)

 );

-The updateOrInsert method will first try to find a matching database record using the keys and values in the first parameter.
-If a record is found, it will be updated with the values in the second parameter.
-If no record is found, a new record will be inserted with the combined data from both arrays.
+The updateOrInsert method first attempts to locate a matching database record using the key-value pairs from the first parameter.
+If the record exists, the values in the second parameter are used to update the record.
+If no record is found, a new record will be inserted, with data being the combination of both arrays.

-Both of these methods accept at least one parameter: the column to modify.
-The second parameter is optional and controls the amount by which the column should be incremented or decremented:
+Both methods accept at least one parameter: the column to be modified.
+The second parameter is optional, specifying the amount by which to increment or decrement the column:

 Db::table('users')->increment('votes');